SergiiGlad/kubernetes/Resourses.md

  * **_Labels_** are key/value pairs that can be attached to Kubernetes objects such as a Pods adn ReplicaSets

  * **_Annotation_** that resebles label are key/value pairs that can be leveragedby tools and libraries

+ * **_Endpoints_** Some app want to be able to use services without using a cluster IP

+ * **_Autoscaling a ReplicaSet
+ “Horizontal	pod	autoscaling”	is	kind	of	a	mouthful,	and	you	might	wonder	why it	is	not	simply	called	“autoscaling.”
+Kubernetes	makes	a	distinction	between horizontal	scaling,	which	involves	creating	additional	replicas	of	a	Pod,	and vertical	scaling,	which	involves	increasing	the	resources	required	for	a	particular Pod	(e.g.,	increasing	the	CPU	required	for	the	Pod).
+Vertical	scaling	is	not currently	implemented	in	Kubernetes,	but	it	is	planned.

+	Book
 [Site Reliability Engineer](http://shop.oreilly.com/product/0636920041528.do)